GridBeyond Lands 12 Million Euro Investment from Samsung Ventures

-Samsung Ventures, the corporate venture capital branch of Samsung Electronics (KRX:005930), has joined the shareholder base of GridBeyond as part of a US$13.8 million equity investment, backing the company’s expansion in intelligent energy management and distributed power systems.
+Samsung Ventures, the corporate venture capital branch of Samsung Electronics (KRX:005930), has joined the shareholder base of GridBeyond as part of a 12 million euro equity investment, backing the company’s expansion in intelligent energy management and distributed power systems.

-The investment will support GridBeyond’s growth across key markets including the United Kingdom, Ireland, the US, Japan, and Australia, while accelerating development of its platform for optimizing distributed energy assets.
+The investment will support GridBeyond’s growth across key markets, including the UK, Ireland, the US, Japan and Australia, while accelerating development of its platform for optimizing distributed energy assets.

-GridBeyond executives said Samsung’s experience in renewable energy, battery development and engineering would complement its technology platform.
+GridBeyond executives said in a Tuesday (March 17) press release that Samsung’s experience in renewable energy, battery development and engineering will complement the company's technology platform.

-“We are delighted to welcome Samsung as both a shareholder and collaboration partner, it is recognition that GridBeyond has developed a world leading integrated optimisation platform,” said company deputy CEO Richard O’Loughlin in a press release.
+“We are delighted to welcome Samsung as both a shareholder and collaboration partner, it is recognition that GridBeyond has developed a world leading integrated optimisation platform,” said Deputy CEO Richard O’Loughlin.

 The company has expanded internationally in recent years, including leading the optimization of a large-scale battery energy storage system in California.

-Financially, GridBeyond reported revenue of US$52.9 million in 2024, up from US$39.4 million in 2023.
-However, it posted a US$8.05 million operating loss last year as it invested in expansion, compared with a US$3.91 million loss in the prior year.
+GridBeyond reported revenue of 46 million euros in 2024, up from 34.3 million euros in 2023.
+However, it posted a 7 million euro operating loss last year as it invested in expansion, compared with a 3.4 million euro loss in the prior year.

-The latest funding builds on earlier capital raises, including a Series C round in 2023 that brought in just over US$59.8 million to support its international expansion strategy.
+The latest funding builds on earlier capital raises, including a Series C round in 2023 that brought in just over 52 million euros to support its international expansion strategy.

 Don’t forget to follow us @INN_Resource for real-time news updates!